py5coding/py5book/content/install.md

 That's it.
 It will install Java into the hidden directory `.jdk` located in your home directory.
-You may want to set the `$JAVA_HOME` environment variable to point to this location, but for this case that isn't necessary because py5 already knows to look here.
+You may want to set the `$JAVA_HOME` environment variable to point to this location, but for this case that isn't usually necessary because py5 already knows to look here.

 ##### Extra Information About How py5 Finds Java